Peierls transition: Historical background

-Related physical consequences
+Related effects

+Physics

 Peierls predicted that the rearrangement of the ion cores in a Peierls transition would produce periodic fluctuations in the electron density.
 These are commonly called charge density waves, and they are an example of collective charge transport.
 Several materials systems have verified the existence of these waves.
 Good candidates are weakly coupled molecular chains, where electrons can move freely along the direction of the chains, but motion is restricted perpendicular to the chains.
 NbSe_{3} and K_{0.3}MoO_{3} are two examples in which charge density waves have been observed at relatively high temperatures of 145 K and 180 K respectively.

 Furthermore, the 1-D nature of the material causes a breakdown of the Fermi liquid theory for electron behavior.
 Therefore, a 1-D conductor should behave as a Luttinger liquid instead.
 A Luttinger liquid is a paramagnetic one-dimensional metal without Landau quasi-particle excitations.

+Chemistry

+Peierls distortion is responsible for the bond length alternation observed in trans-polyacetylene and other (e.g. undoped) linear conjugated polymers.
+It has connections to the Jahn–Teller effect and pseudo Jahn–Teller effect.